Do Each of Your Employees Have An Individual KPI?

 Today, I want to talk about individual key performance indicators.

 A lot of time, effort, and energy is wasted by well-meaning employees who want to perform well, but who are unaware of how they are being evaluated in terms of their performance.
 If you have the right person in the right seat, which means they have the capabilities to do the job required of them and that they’re aligned with the vision that you’ve set forth for your company, then one of the major reasons why they may not be successful in your view, is that they don’t know what your view of success actually is.

-Combined with successful performance management, this can be resolved by making sure both you and the employee is focused on achieving success as defined by you relative to some quantifiable metric.
+Combined with successful performance management, this can be resolved by making sure both you and the employee is focused on achieving quantifiable success (where success is defined by you, relative to some quantifiable metric).